World Tennis: IPIN

-In late 2004 the ITF initiated a new IPIN (International Player Identification Number) programme that requires all players who play in ITF Pro Circuit tournaments to register online.
-The use of IPIN has since been extended to include the ITF Junior, Seniors, and Wheelchair Circuits.
+In late 2004 World Tennis initiated a new IPIN (International Player Identification Number) programme that requires all players who play in World Tennis Pro Circuit tournaments to register online.
+The use of IPIN has since been extended to include the World Tennis Junior, Seniors, and Wheelchair Circuits.
 A player's IPIN, which is 3 letters followed by 7 numbers, is assigned upon registration and will not change during the course of his or her career.
-Once registered, players can use the IPIN website to enter and withdraw from ITF tournaments, access tournament information and updates, and see details relating to any code of conduct offenses.
+Once registered, players can use the IPIN website to enter and withdraw from World Tennis tournaments, access tournament information and updates, and see details relating to any code of conduct offenses.
 Annual IPIN registration fees vary depending on the ITF circuit chosen by the player.

 Integrity

-The ITF administers the Tennis Anti-Doping Programme (TADP) on behalf of the sport and as a WADA signatory.
+World Tennis administers the Tennis Anti-Doping Programme (TADP) on behalf of the sport and as a WADA signatory.
 It also administered the Tennis Anti-Corruption Program (TACP) until 2020 via its operationally independent integrity division called the Tennis Integrity Unit (TIU).
-In 2021, the TIU was transferred out of the ITF into the new International Tennis Integrity Agency (ITIA) following a comprehensive review of corruption in the sport.
+In 2021, the TIU was transferred out of World Tennis into the new International Tennis Integrity Agency (ITIA) following a comprehensive review of corruption in the sport.
 From 2022, it is intended that the TADP will also be transferred over to the ITIA.

 Fine of the Tunisian Tennis Federation

 Tunisian player Malek Jaziri and Israeli player Amir Weintraub were scheduled to play each other at the 2013 Tashkent Challenger in October 2013, however Jaziri withdrew from the competition.
 According to Jaziri's brother, Jaziri had been ordered to withdraw from the competition.

-The Association of Tennis Professionals investigated and found that Jaziri had done nothing wrong and that the Tunisian Tennis Federation's interference with the game had constituted a breach of the ITF Constitution.
+The Association of Tennis Professionals investigated and found that Jaziri had done nothing wrong and that the Tunisian Tennis Federation's interference with the game had constituted a breach of World Tennis Constitution.
 Consequently, Tunisia was suspended from the 2014 Davis Cup competition.
-ITF president Francesco Ricci Bitti said, "There is no room for prejudice of any kind in sport or in society.
+World Tennis president Francesco Ricci Bitti said, "There is no room for prejudice of any kind in sport or in society.
 The ITF Board decided to send a strong message to the Tunisian Tennis Federation that this kind of action will not be tolerated."